 There is a galvanized steel box under the trailer, roadside, that is a few inches lower than the trailer frame.
 This is an insulated exterior tank pan and supports the freshwater and holding tanks.
-Here you will find the brass low-point drain valves (left photo) and the stainless steel fresh water tank drain valve (right photo) as shown above.
+Here you will find the brass low-point drain valves (left photo) and the stainless steel fresh water tank drain valve (right photo).